-Mark holds a Masters in Global Urban Leadership with a focus on Theology.
+Mark holds a Masters in Theology and Leadership.
 He is passionate about bringing thoughtful, reflective, honest and practical messages of hope and grace around the country.
 He is also a contributing writer for Rodeo News.

 Mark, a native of Washington State loves the ocean, jazz and good coffee.
 He has traveled to Japan, France, England, Egypt, Mexico, Bangladesh, Nepal, Turkey, Ireland, Scotland and Israel giving him a broad cultural and historical background.

 These days, even though his duties as Pastor at Cornerstone Church in Atoka, Oklahoma keep him pretty busy, Mark travels with his wife, singer storyteller, Susie McEntire.
 You will find him at the sound booth dialing in Susie's legendary voice, on stage playing guitar for her, or talking with future venues about a show.
 Mark is mostly a regular guy seeking to know Christ and live an authentic faith.
 Honest, humorous and refreshingly real, this veteran communicator and experienced leader will be a strategic part of your event.

 Mark is a Level 2 Crossfit Coach and active Masters Judo player.
 When he finds a spare moment, you can catch him with a fly rod on a secluded stream, on a big North Face in the North Cascade Mountains, whitewater guiding on a remote Western river, or road trips with Susie on his Road Glide.